-The Madison High School boys soccer team overcame a 2-0 halftime deficit with a three-goal second half, including the game-winner off the foot of Pradeep Thakuri on a penalty kick, to upend Ridgefield Park 4-3 Wednesday in the first round of the North Jersey Section 2, Group 2 tournament.
+The boys soccer team overcame a 2-0 halftime deficit with a three-goal second half, including the game-winner off the foot of Pradeep Thakuri on a penalty kick, to upend Ridgefield Park 4-3 Wednesday in the first round of the North Jersey Section 2, Group 2 tournament.

 "I think we just kept pushing it," said Freddie Wynne, whose corner kick set up the game-tying goal in the second half.
 "We would go down a goal and then we would get one back.
 And then were just able to get that last goal and the win.
 We played well and kept working hard.
-We never put our heads down and that's what really counted."
+We never put our heads down and that's what really counted."1st 2nd FINAL Ridgefield Park (9-8-2) 2 1 3 Madison (11-6) 1 3 4

 Ridgefield Park, the No. 12-seed, grabbed the early lead on two goals by Michael Wood before fifth-seeded Madison got on the board when captain Peter Willis scored from 35 yards out on a pass from Thakuri.